makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 ```

 The NIF will contain the following:
-- `0x25`: SwitchBinary
+- `0x25`: Switch Binary <abbr title="Command Class">CC</abbr>
-- `0x26`: SwitchMultilevel
+- `0x26`: Switch Multilevel CC
-- `0x30`: SensorBinary
+- `0x30`: Sensor Binary CC
-- `0x31`: SensorMultilevel
+- `0x31`: Sensor Multilevel CC
-- `0x60`: MultiChannel
+- `0x60`: Multi Channel CC
 - and ten other Command Classes required for network management.

 This code is simplified but the overal logic is the same.
 Further information can be found [here](https://github.com/yepher/RaZBerry/#more-zwave-references).

 Obviously, all devices must handle the commands in more or less the same way.
-3 years ago, we made a good template for our code by creating a code base for our devices.
+Three&nbsp;years ago, we created a common code base for our devices.
 Many of our devices differ only in one `.h` file.
 More complex ones have a couple more files for special functionality.

 # Certification
 After you have came up with the idea for the device, made a prototype, and wrote the firmware for it, you need to certify it. **Certification is required** by Sigma Designs to ensure your device's compliance with the Z-Wave specification.
 The certification process consists of two parts: **Technical Certification and Market Certification**.
 Market Certification verifies the end user documentation (using key Z-Wave terminology) as well as the presence and correct use of the Z-Wave classic respectively Z-Wave Plus logo.